By Eric Johnson

 Protected by the Brethren

 Later in the mid-1980s, when Packer had gathered sufficient information to print an article with the UPI wire service, he received no support from different media outlets or church organizations.
 After a number of run-ins with his supervisors while working as a BYU adjunct journalism professor, Packer agreed not to report on the information that he had uncovered because he had been threatened with the loss of his job.
 This was not good timing, as Packer’s wife had just been diagnosed with cancer and he needed the health insurance policy.
-The deal for Packer to remain silent was easy to make, he said; protecting his family’s financial interests became his top priority and the story on Dunn would have to wait.
+The deal for Packer to remain silent was easy to make since protecting his family’s financial interests became his top priority; the story on Dunn would just have to wait.

 The next year (April 1989), the liberal LDS organization Sunstone Foundation offered Packer a chance to present a paper covering his research at an upcoming symposium.
 Based on his own research, Dan Rector–the president and editor of Sunstone Magazine– reached out to Dunn to invite him to give a public confession or apology.
 Dunn refused, and then Rector backed off on the invitation that had been made to Packer.
 Two apostles, David Haight and James Faust, then asked to meet with Packer who provided them with the paper he had wanted to deliver at Sunstone.
 The church’s investigator, Harry Pugsley, finished his report just a few days before the October 1989 general conference.